aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 Transform an unencrypted QueryInput object for searchable encryption.

+The [Beacon Key Source](../searchable-encryption/search-config.md#beacon-key-source) for the configured table MUST be used to obtain the correct beacon key information needed for query.

 For any operand in the KeyConditionExpression or FilterExpression which is a beacon name, the name MUST be replaced by the internal beacon name (i.e. NAME replaced by aws_dbe_b_NAME).